-A broad study of the major elements in the Western heritage from ancient times to the Rennaissance.
-Designed to develop the student's understanding of institutions basic to Western civilization.
+This course is a broad study of the major elements in the Western heritage from ancient times to the Renaissance.
+The course is designed to develop the student's understanding of institutions basic to Western Civilization.

 HISTORY OF WESTERN CIVILIZATION